bocoup/learn-ansible/exercises/ansible/overview.md

 ## EXERCISE

 This one is easy, just run `vagrant up`!
-You'll know you were successful if you can SSH into the virtual machine without any manual configuration.
+You'll know you were successful if you can SSH into the virtual machine as yourself without any manual configuration.
 We automated all that work you did in the previous exercises using Ansible.

 ## LEARNING OBJECTIVES